articles & information

 CONTRACT BREACHES & LEGALITY

-Some people believe dog breeder contracts are not worth the paper they are written on.
-A contract is only worthy if the breeder is willing to enforce the contract.
+Some people believe dog breeder contracts are not worth the paper they are written on, BUT a contract is only worthy if the breeder is willing to enforce the contract.

 One of the cases was set as a binding precedent under the Victorian Civil and Administrative Tribunal (VCAT) whereby it was considered enough of a high profile case that it is listed on Australasian Legal Information Institute website.